autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/class-design.md

 ```

 - Everything should be under `autoware::gnss_poser` namespace.
-- Closing braces should contain a comment with the namespace name.
+- Closing braces must contain a comment with the namespace name.
+(Automated with `cpplint`)

 ## Classes